indika/blog/_posts/2013-10-25-cooking-with-chef.md

 And I do know that it simply just work.

-#### A workspace for the Kitchen
+### Scaffolding

-Choose a directory and use Knife to create a scaffolding. {% highlight bash %} knife solo init . {% endhighlight %}
+Choose a directory and use Knife to create a scaffolding.

+{% highlight bash %}
+knife solo init .
+{% endhighlight %}

+Your kitchen should look like:

+{% highlight text %}
+├── Gemfile
+├── Gemfile.lock
+├── cookbooks
+│   └── - public cookbooks get loaded in here
+│       -
+├── data_bags
+│   └── - secret stuff
+├── nodes
+│   └── - configuration of particular nodes
+├── roles
+│   └── - common configurations that can be applied
+│         across multiple nodes
+└── site-cookbooks
+    └── - cookbooks that you have written
+{% endhighlight %}

-### Cheffile
+### Librarian-Chef and the Cheffile

 Cookbooks contain recipes that instruct Chef how to do stuff.
 One of the reasons Chef appeals to me the most is because of the wealth of open source cookbooks available.

-I've noticed three different managers for cookbooks
+I've noticed three different managers for cookbooks:

-- Librarian-Chef
+* Librarian-Chef
-- Berkshelf
+* Berkshelf
-- knife-github-cookbooks
+* knife-github-cookbooks

 I started with Librarian-Chef and currently see no good reason to change.